HubbleNetwork/legal-pages/privacy-policy.md

 # Hubble Network Privacy Policy

-Last Updated: [Date]
+Last Updated: 6 March 2025
-Hash: [HASH]
+Hash: [62cf19ba5b13a8dc7773a8511186de0a602bda1f]

 ## 1. Introduction

-Hubble Network Inc., a Delaware corporation with its principal place of business at [ADDRESS] ("Hubble", "we", "us", or "our") is committed to protecting the privacy and security of the personal information we collect and process.
+Hubble Network Inc., a Delaware corporation with its principal place of business at 1508 10th Ave.
+Suite 200, Seattle, WA 98122 ("Hubble", "we", "us", or "our") is committed to protecting the privacy and security of the personal information we collect and process.
 This Privacy Policy outlines how we collect, use, disclose, and safeguard information in the course of providing our services to business customers.
 Capitalized or other defined terms used in this Privacy Policy but not otherwise defined have the meanings given to them in our [Terms of Service](https://www.hubblenetwork.com/#/terms).

 Our services, which include the Hubble API, Smartpin devices, and related offerings (collectively, the "Services"), are intended for use by businesses and organizations only.
 We do not offer products or services for personal or household use.